 Continue reading “If NDT Is so Good, Why Won’t My Doctor Prescribe It?”

-Although most doctors will not tell you, there are more options for treating your thyroid than just T4-only medicine such as Levothyroxine or Synthroid.
+Although most conventional doctors will not tell you, there are more options for treating your thyroid than just T4-only medication such as Levothyroxine or Synthroid.
+In fact, a lot of conventional doctors don’t even seem to be aware that they can treat hypothyroidism with more than just synthetic T4-only drugs.